-The Interstate Compact for the Placement of Children (ICPC) policy and its associated business practice was updated and implemented in July 2020.
-With a few exceptions,113 an ICPC must be completed each time a CFSA child is placed in an out-of-state placement, or a child from another state is placed in the District of Columbia.
-The ICPC policy and business process outline the ICPC requirements and provide guidance on ICPC activities, including when an ICPC is needed and how to make an ICPC request.

-- ▶ The Medication Management and Administration Policy was updated and reissued in August 2020.
+- The Interstate Compact for the Placement of Children (ICPC) policy and its associated business practice was updated and implemented in July 2020.
+With a few exceptions,135 an ICPC must be completed each time a CFSA child is placed in an out-of-state placement, or a child from another state is placed in the District of Columbia.
+The ICPC policy and business process outline the ICPC requirements and provide guidance on ICPC activities, including when an ICPC is needed and how to make an ICPC request. - The Medication Management and Administration Policy was updated and reissued in August 2020.
 The primary changes to the policy were the inclusion of doctors of osteopathy, licensed nurse practitioners, and psychiatric mental health nurse practitioners as prescribers of psychotropic medications.
 In addition, based on data collection from 2019, the Healthy Horizons Assessment Center is no longer operating on a 24-hour schedule.
 As a result, the updated policy now includes new contact information for the Health Services Administration's on-call manager. - The Implementing the Safe Haven Legislation administrative issuance (AI) was modified and reissued in June 2020 in compliance with the Safe Haven Amendment Act of 2010.
 Per the legislation, parents may anonymously surrender their newborn to an authorized receiving facility (ARF).
 The AI modifications include updating administration names, ARFs, and the placement agreement.
 At present, only District of Columbia hospitals (private and public) are deemed ARFs.
 Police and fire stations are not ARFs and a parent who surrenders a child to either location may be subject to a Hotline referral. - The CPS Diversions AI, finalized in February 2021, outlines the process for determining when children and youth can be diverted from entering foster care by remaining safely in the community with an identified caretaker.
-To ensure a child's safety, the assigned investigative social worker determines when a diversion is necessary, based on a Danger and Safety Assessment completed with the legal caregiver and the proposed identified caretaker. - The Hotline and Investigations Procedural Operations Manuals (POMs) were updated and implemented in June 2020.
-As of December 2020, the POMs are updated regularly to reflect practice changes.
-CFSA distributes a survey to CPS and Hotline staff to inform the updates.
-The next planned update to the manuals is expected to occur in June 2021 and every 6 months thereafter.
+To ensure a child's safety, the assigned investigative social worker determines when a diversion is necessary, based on a Danger and Safety Assessment completed with the legal caregiver and the proposed identified caretaker.